Skip to content

 Walking

-• Take your time and do not run
+• Taking your time and not running

-• Always look for spills when walking
+• Always looking for spills when walking

 A construction worker is more likely to get hurt by falling while pushing a wheelbarrow full of materials than they are while standing on scaffolding.
 However, it is still important to know how to prevent falls from heights above ground level.
 Some of these safety tips include:

-• Use guardrails when needed.
+• Using guardrails when needed

-If you are injured on the job site you should report your injury to your foreman immediately.
-If you have a serious injury that requires immediate medical attention call 911 or have a coworker call for you.
-Should you see that a coworker has been injured do your best to notify someone and get immediate medical attention for them.
-While some slips, trips, and falls may seem minor at first it is always better to get fully checked out.
-Sprains and strains to your legs, ankles, and back are common with falls on a worksite.
-Broken bones are also common and need to be treated as soon as possible.
+If you are injured on the jobsite, you should report your injury to your foreman immediately.
+If you have a serious injury that requires immediate medical attention, call 911 or have a coworker call for you.
+If you see that a coworker has been injured, do your best to notify someone and get immediate medical attention for them.

 Find and schedule topics faster

 Raken's toolbox talk app makes it easy to choose from a pre-loaded library (or upload your own), then schedule and assign topics for any project.
-We'd love to show you how in a demo, and get you started on a free trial.
+We'd love to show you how in a demo and get you started on a free trial.

 Download a PDF of this toolbox talk